BrightBoost/learningjava/notes/topicsWeek5.md

 - Class review continued
 - JUnit until page 57

+## Wednesday
+- More JUnit

 ## What we are working on right now
 - Mini exercise JUnit

-## Notes for Maaike
-- Wednesday discuss Junit mini exercise
+- exercise on page 67
+- internship readiness survey